peterkhe1999/CheatSheet/OSCP/README.md

 - For instances running Windows Server 2008 or later, both NTLM and SHA-1 (a common companion for AES encryption) may be available.

-- On older operating systems like Windows 7, or operating systems that have it manually set, WDigest will be enabled.
+- On older OS like Windows 7, or OS that have it manually set, **WDigest** will be enabled.
 When WDigest is enabled, running Mimikatz will reveal cleartext passwords alongside the password hashes.

 ```pwsh
 .\mimikatz.exe
 ```

-* `privilege::debug`: have the **SeDebugPrivilege** access right enabled
+* `privilege::debug`: enable the **SeDebugPrivilege** access right
-* `sekurlsa::logonpasswords`: attempts to extract plaintext passwords and password hashes from all available sources.
+* `sekurlsa::logonpasswords`: extract plaintext passwords and password hashes from all available sources.

 ```
 privilege::debug